loading necessary packages

 7.2.1 Simple Linear Regression

 Regression analysis is one of very useful predictive modeling techniques that identify the relationship between two or more variables.
 The objective of linear regression is to identify a linear line of best fit that can predict the outcome variable (target variable/dependent variable/response variable) for one or more independent variables(predictors).
-For example, we can draw a scatter diagram to see the relation between horsepower and miles per gallon (MPG).
-Figure 7.1 and Figure 7.2 show the relationship between horsepower and MPG in R and Python respectively.
-It is clear that there exists a negative relationship between horsepower and MPG and it makes sense because more power means higher fuel consumption.
-Similarly, there is negative relationship between vehicle weight and MPG because heavier vehicles need more energy to move (Figure 7.3 and Figure 7.4).
-The equation of a simple linear regression is - \[y= mX + C\]
+For example, we can draw a scatter diagram to see the relation between tip and total bill in restaurant.
+Figure 7.1 and Figure 7.2 show the relationship between tip and total bill in R and Python respectively.
+It is clear that there exists a positive relationship between tip and total bill and it makes sense because higher bill generates higher tips.
+Similarly, there is positive relationship between size of the diners and tips because when there are more people in a group to dine, the higher the bill and tips (Figure 7.3 and Figure 7.4).
+The equation of a simple linear regression is -

 # loading the dataset